techstackmedia/lendsqr/README.md

 - [Heroku](https://www.heroku.com)
 - [Heroku Deployment with Git](https://devcenter.heroku.com/articles/git)

-You may also [checkout my website at Techstack Media](https://techstackmedia.com) for my resources.
+You may also [checkout my website at Techstack Media](https://techstackmedia.com) for more resources.

 ---